nilshoenson/shared-text-styles/README.md

-# sketch-text-styles
+# Sketch Text Styles
-A Sketch plugin to import &amp; export text styles.
+A Sketch plugin that lets you import & export text styles.